aws-samples/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 5. Modify the code variables Home.py with the appropriate details according to your environment:

-secret_name -> Secrete manager where for storing your Amazon Aurora PostgreSQL details
+sm_key_name -> AWS Secret Manager key where for storing your Amazon Aurora PostgreSQL details

 database -> the database name where embeddings will be created